Player005/BetterAddServer/README.md

 # BetterAddServer
-Minecraft Fabric 1.19/1.20 mod with some small quality-of-life-enhancements for the "add server" menu.
+Minecraft Fabric 1.19/1.20 mod with some small quality-of-life-enhancements for the "Add Server" menu.

 ## Features